Snagnar/Factompiler/LANGUAGE_SPEC.md

 ## Memory System

-Memory in the DSL models **persistent state** using SR latch circuits or optimized arithmetic feedback loops.
+Memory in the DSL models **persistent state** using write-gated latch circuits or optimized arithmetic feedback loops.
 The compiler automatically chooses the most efficient implementation based on usage patterns.

 ### Memory Declaration